 Swollen joints from arthritis can cause pain and limit your ability to move.
 If you have arthritis, you probably want as many pain relief options as possible.

-You may already have tried exercise and over-the-counter (OTC) pain relievers you take by mouth.
+You may already have tried over-the-counter (OTC) pain relievers you take by mouth and exercise.
 These include nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen.

 Arthritis creams help relieve joint pain when applied to the skin.
-They can provide short-term but effective relief.
+They can provide short-term — but effective — relief.
 These creams tend to work best on joints that are close to the surface of the skin, such as the joints in the hands or knees.